WHAT IS HEALTHY SPORTS CLUBS?

 Clubs receive ongoing localised support and a suite of resources to progress through the initiative.
 All clubs will move through the stages of commit, create, initiate and celebrate at their own pace.

-There are 8 different health areas as part of Healthy Sports Clubs.
+There are 9 different health areas as part of Healthy Sports Clubs.
 Clubs can pick health areas that they are already focusing on, or they can pick an area that is perhaps more challenging and needs improving, it is their choice.
-The eight health areas are:
+The nine health areas are:

 City of Casey: